CyberStrax/Strax-Stuff/README/README.md

 - First the docker.io service is installed; this service installs the Docker platform.
 - Next, python3-pip is installed, which is a package management system that installs Python 3.
 - Then docker is installed, which is a module that allows the use of Docker commands within Python apps.
 - A memory expansion is then required because of requirements to run Docker.
-The minimum RAM that needs to be dedicated to docker is 262,144, which is what is was set at for this instance.
+The minimum RAM that needs to be dedicated to docker is 262,144, which is what it was set at for this instance.
 - Lastly, the Docker ELK container is downloaded and launched, ensuring that the service is enabled on boot.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

+(Images/Ansible_output.png)
 ![TODO: Update the path with the name of your screenshot of docker ps output](Images/docker_ps_output.png)

 ### Target Machines & Beats